anirband1/Catch-me-if-you-can/README.md

 - Create an automator applcation based on unix executable in StreamingAssets folder
 - Name it App (with extension it should be App.app)
 - Making it anywhere doesn't matter.
-- Commands - get specified finder items
+- Commands i. get specified finder items
--          - open finder items
+-         ii. open finder items